-Usually an update or upgrade your SilverStripe installation just means overwriting files and updating your database-schema.
+Usually an update or upgrade to your SilverStripe installation just means overwriting files and updating your database-schema.

 See our upgrade notes and changelogs for release-specific information.

-- Check if any modules (e.g. blog or forum) in your installation are compatible and need to be upgraded as well
+- Check if any modules (e.g. blog or forum) in your installation are incompatible and need to be upgraded as well

 - Backup your database content

 - Download the new release and uncompress it to a temporary folder

 - Leave custom folders like mysite or themes in place.

 - Identify system folders in your webroot (

 - Delete existing system folders (or move them outside of your webroot)